Reviewed by Dr Andre Budihardjo and Physician Peh Wei Jie on November 29, 2022

 They’ll also classify people according to body types before proposing herbal medications that correct cold sweats.

-Use herbal formulas to achieve balance
+Use herbal formulas

 Regulating the yin and yang balance of your body is necessary to reduce the number of cold sweat episodes.
 Acupuncture treatment can be used to achieve this goal by nourishing yin and curbing excessive yang levels.